ini-bdds/bdqc/README.rst

 is a very simple plugin; bdqc.builtin.tabular_ is much more complex and demonstrates how to use C code.

-The framework will incorporate the VERSION number into the plugin's output automatically.
-The plugin's code need not and should not include it in the returned value.
+The framework will incorporate the VERSION number, if present, into the plugin's output automatically.
+The plugin's code need not (and *should* not) include it in the returned value.
 The version number is used by the framework (along with other factors) to decide whether to *re*-run a plugin.

-(This is useful during plugin development.)
-If a plugin does provide a VERSION, it's return *should* be a dict.
+A plugin *should* return a Python dict with the name(s) of its statistic(s) as keys.
-Otherwise, the framework will simply assign the generic name "value" to the plugin's root return.
+If a plugin returns any of the other allowed types, the framework will wrap it in a dict and its value will be associated with the key "value."

 Built-ins
 =========